 What does Xanax treat?

-Xanax is indicated for the management of anxiety disorder or the short-term relief of symptoms of anxiety.
-Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic (a type of prescription medication used to treat symptoms of acute anxiety).4
+Xanax is used to manage anxiety disorder or the short-term relief of symptoms of anxiety.
+Anxiety or tension associated with the stress of everyday life usually does not require treatment.

-At least six of the following symptoms are often present in these patients:4
+At least six of the following symptoms are often present in these patients:

-- Motor tension: trembling, twitching, feeling shaky, muscle tension, aches or soreness, restlessness, easy fatigability
+- Motor tension: trembling, twitching, feeling shaky, muscle tension, aches or soreness, restlessness, easily tired.

-- Autonomic hyperactivity: shortness of breath or smothering sensations, palpitations or accelerated heart rate, sweating, or cold clammy hands, dry mouth, dizziness or light-headedness, nausea, diarrhea, or other abdominal distress, flushes or chills, frequent urination, trouble swallowing or "lump in throat"
+- Autonomic hyperactivity: shortness of breath or smothering sensations, palpitations or accelerated heart rate, sweating, or cold, clammy hands, dry mouth, dizziness or light-headedness, nausea, diarrhea, or other abdominal distress, flushes or chills, frequent urination, trouble swallowing or a "lump in the throat."

 - Vigilance and scanning: feeling keyed up or on edge, exaggerated startle response, difficulty concentrating or "mind going blank" because of anxiety, trouble falling or staying asleep, irritability.

-Panic disorder (DSM-IV) is characterized by recurrent unexpected panic attacks, i.e., a discrete period of intense fear or discomfort in which four or more of the following symptoms develop abruptly and reach a peak within 10 minutes:4
+Panic disorder is characterized by regular panic attacks.
+Panic attacks are relatively short periods of intense fear or discomfort where four or more of the following symptoms develop all of a sudden and reach a peak within 10 minutes:

 - Chills or hot flushes.